VectorInstitute/PromptEngineering/src/reference_implementations/llama_llm/README.md

 You can check for the output of the model in the `/logs` directory that was created for you.

+## Launching the script with custom prompts
+You can change the prompts used for inference by going into the `llama/example.py` file located in the `git clone`'d LLaMA repository.
+In the `main()` function, there is a list of strings called `prompts`.
+Feel free to add or remove prompt strings.
+You can also extend this file to generate these prompts in any way you choose.

 # Multi-node use case
 If you would like to run the largest version of LLaMA, then this section will tell you how to do so.
 You'll first have to change `launch_slurm.slrm`:
 `#SBATCH --nodes=2`
 `MODEL_SIZE="65B"`
+WARNING: The multi-node use case functions if you follow this section, but LLaMA-65B is not rigoursly tested.
+Feel free to reach out to your technical facilitator with any problems you may encounter.

-LLaMA-64B is just more than double the size of LLaMA-30B, so we are taking double the resources (GPUs) by asking for `--nodes=2`.
+LLaMA-65B is just more than double the size of LLaMA-30B, so we are taking double the resources (GPUs) by asking for `--nodes=2`.

 Next, we will need to patch some code within LLaMA since it's not configured